 There are two kinds of test:

-Depending on your purpose for going abroad you will be given a minimum banding that must be achieved by the body which administers your application, for example a university in Canada may require you to achieve an overall banding of seven with a minimum of six in each section, where as an employer in the UK may require a six band overall with a minimum of five point five in all four sections.
+Depending on your purpose for going abroad, you will be given a minimum band score that must be approved and accepted by the body that administers your application.
+For example, a university in Canada may require you to achieve an overall band of seven with a minimum of six in each section whereas an employer in the UK may require a six-band overall with a minimum of 5.5 in all four sections.